Yandex Cloud

 If you are using the network-hdd storage type, consider switching to network-ssd or network-ssd-nonreplicated by restoring the cluster from a backup.

-Why do I get the minimum memory error for Greenplum® processes?Why do I get the minimum memory error for Greenplum® processes?
+Why do I get a minimum memory error for Greenplum® processes?Why do I get a minimum memory error for Greenplum® processes?

 When creating, modifying, or restoring a cluster, you may get this error: